Walks & Talks

 - All talks begin at 7:30pm.

-Check back here for updates on future talks, or visit the MCS Lancashire Facebook Page or the MCS Lancashire website.
+The Society is taking a break from talks for the summer.
+Check back here for updates, or visit the MCS Lancashire Facebook Page or the MCS Lancashire website.

 *The Maritime Museum Shop is open during these talks and you are very welcome to make purchases using either cash or cards.
 However the £4 donation goes directly to the MCS and can only be accepted in cash.